Medicare Reimbursement for iStent Inject

 Q Does Medicare cover implantation of a second iStent by a surgeon?

-A For most Medicare jurisdictions, only implantation of the first iStent at the time of cataract surgery is covered; the surgeon’s time and expertise to implant the second iStent is not covered.
-Only Wisconsin Physician Services (WPS) has a local coverage determination policy that covers implanting a second iStent.
-A number of new LCDs are pending; check your local MAC for specific information.
+A For most Medicare jurisdictions, only implantation of the first iStent at the time of cataract surgery is covered and paid; the surgeon’s time and expertise to implant the second iStent is not separately paid even though it may be covered.
+Currently, only Wisconsin Physician Services (WPS) has a local coverage determination policy that covers implanting a second iStent.
+LCDs are periodically updated; check your local MAC for specific information based on the date of surgery.

 Q What CPT codes describe implantation of any iStents?